All articles

 Osteocalcin (OC) — produced by osteoblasts; in its carboxylated form it binds Ca²⁺ and embeds it into bone hydroxyapatite. ▸Matrix Gla protein (MGP) — produced by vascular smooth muscle cells; in its carboxylated form it blocks Ca²⁺ deposition on elastin fibers of the arterial wall.

-MK-7 is the best-studied and pharmacologically favourable K2 form: its half-life is 72 hours versus 1 hour for MK-4 (Sato et al., PMID 32282795).
+MK-7 is the best-studied and pharmacologically favourable K2 form: its half-life is substantially longer than that of MK-4 (Sato et al., PMID 32244313).
 This means 100–200 µg of MK-7 once daily delivers stable γ-carboxylation, while MK-4 requires dosing three times a day.

 🌀